lcdservices/com.paperlesstrans.civicrm/README.md

 4. To test recurring contributions - try creating a recurring contribution for every day and then go back the next day and manually trigger Scheduled Job.

-Once you're happy all is well - then all you need to do is update the Payment Processor data - with your own Paperless Transaction's Login credentials.
+Once tested using the test credentials, update the Payment Processor record(s) with your own Paperless Transaction's Login credentials.

-Also remember to turn off debugging/logging on any production environment!
+Remember to turn off debugging/logging on any production environment.

 Issues & Limitations
 --------------------